 In falling liquid films, the waves are typically long as compared to the film thickness, deformations of the free surface are weak and the viscosity of the fluid ensures a great coherence of the flow across the film.
-These two peculiarities enable to drastically reduce the complexity of the basic equations and to obtain systems of simplified equations, or models.
+These two peculiarities enable to drastically reduce the complexity of the basic equations and to obtain model systems of reduced dimensionality.
 Developing such models in various configurations has been one of the main research topics of the PhD.

 Based on the same techniques, we have also extended the model to three-dimensions and have obtained, for isothermal conditions, excellent agreements with various and independent experimental data on 3D secondary hydrodynamic instability and resulting wave patterns [9,14].
 For non-isothermal conditions, our theory predicts intricate interactions between hydrodynamic waves and thermocapillary effect , which can lead for specific parameters to the spontaneous channelling of 2D solitary pulses .
-Such regime is predicted to enhance heat transfer properties and experimental verification have been recently obtained .
+Such regime is predicted to enhance heat transfer properties and experimental verifications have been recently obtained .

-Since the thermocapillary effect modifies the wave pattern in falling film, which can affect the heat transfer properties but also generate undesirable dry patches, we also explored the control of deformations by imposing a non-homogeneous heating at the wall [2,4].
+Since the thermocapillary effect modifies the wave pattern in falling films, which can affect the heat transfer properties but also generate undesirable dry patches, we also explored the control of deformations by imposing a non-homogeneous heating at the wall [2,4].
 Furthermore, a local temperature gradient imposed at the wall and aligned with the flow can generate a liquid bump as in the “tears of wine” problem, which can become unstable and breaks into rivulet-like pattern [1,3].
 We studied this instability experimentally and proposed a mechanism for its onset .
-Most of our work related to the dynamic of falling liquid films, including wave pattern formation and heat transfer, have been reported in a monograph.
+Most of our works related to the dynamics of falling liquid films, including wave pattern formation and heat transfer, have been reported in a monograph.
 A phase diagram for the onset of rolling waves and flow reversal in inclined falling films has also been proposed and the numerical code for simulating falling liquid film is now available in open source .